Patriot Games

 Patriot Games is a thriller novel, written by Tom Clancy and published in July 1987.

-Without Remorse, released six years later, is an indirect prequel, and it is chronologically the first book featuring Jack Ryan, the main character in most of Clancy's novels.
+It is a prequel to The Hunt for Red October (1984) and is chronologically the first book featuring Jack Ryan, the main character in most of Clancy's novels.
 The novel focuses on Ryan being the target of Irish terrorist group Ulster Liberation Army for thwarting their kidnapping attempt on the Prince and Princess of Wales in London.
-It debuted at number one on the New York Times bestseller list.
+It debuted at number one on The New York Times Best Seller list.
 A film adaptation, starring Harrison Ford as Ryan, premiered on June 5, 1992.

 Plot summary

-A kidnapping attempt on the Prince and Princess of Wales and their infant son occurs at the Mall in London.
-The attack is orchestrated by members of the Ulster Liberation Army, a splinter group of the Provisional Irish Republican Army.
-However, Jack Ryan intervenes, incapacitating one of the attackers, Sean Miller.
-During the gun battle however, Ryan is shot in the shoulder by one of the other gunmen, John Michael McCrory, as they exchange fire.
-McCrory is killed, and Miller is later arrested.
+An attempt to kidnap the Prince and Princess of Wales and their infant son occurs on the Mall in London.
+The attack is orchestrated by the Ulster Liberation Army (ULA), a splinter group of the Provisional Irish Republican Army (PIRA).
+However, history professor and former U.S. Marine Jack Ryan intervenes, incapacitating one attacker, Sean Miller.
+During the gun battle, Ryan is wounded by Miller's companion John Michael McCrory as they exchange gunfire.
+McCrory is killed and Miller is arrested.

-While recovering from his wound, Ryan is honored by the British government and is knighted.
-Meanwhile, Miller is sentenced to life imprisonment for the kidnapping attempt; however, his ULA compatriots led by Kevin O’Donnell free him while he is being transported to a maximum security prison in the Isle of Wight.
-They are then aided by their Libyan allies in escaping into their secret camp in the North African desert, and Miller vows revenge on Ryan.
+While recovering, Ryan is honored by the British government and is granted the honorary Knight Commander of the Royal Victorian Order by Queen Elizabeth II.
+Meanwhile, Miller is sentenced to life imprisonment for the kidnapping attempt; however, his ULA compatriots, led by Kevin O'Donnell, free him while he is being transported to a maximum security prison in the Isle of Wight.
+They escape to their secret camp in the North African desert, as Miller vows revenge on Ryan.

-Ryan returns to teach history at the United States Naval Academy in Annapolis, Maryland, confident that the ULA will not attack him in the United States.
-Unbeknownst to him, Miller had persuaded O’Donnell to launch an operation in the U.S. aimed at targeting Ryan and his family, and had recruited the assistance of an African-American domestic terrorist group known as “the Movement” to do so.
+Ryan returns to the United States Naval Academy in Annapolis, Maryland to teach naval history, confident that the ULA will not attack him.
+Still, he takes up firearms training as a precaution.
+Meanwhile, Miller persuades O'Donnell to launch an operation in the U.S. aimed at targeting Ryan and his family, with assistance from African-American domestic terrorist Alexander Dobbens.
 Though primarily for revenge, the operation is also designed to reduce American support for the rival PIRA, which is to be blamed for the upcoming attack.
-The assassin sent to kill Ryan is intercepted before he manages to complete his task, however his wife Cathy and daughter Sally are seriously injured when Miller causes their car to crash on a freeway; they are rescued by state troopers and volunteer firemen and later transported by helicopter to the University of Maryland Medical Center for treatment.
+The assassin sent to kill Ryan at the Naval Academy is intercepted before he completes his task; however, his wife, Cathy, and daughter, Sally, are seriously injured when Miller shoots at them and causes their car to crash on a freeway.
+They are transported to a nearby hospital in Annapolis for treatment.